micael-ortega/events-api/README.md

 ~~After writting this README file I realized that some of variables and functions declared here looks weird because it blends Portuguese and English words, sometimes at the same declaration.~~

 My work on making this source code not look weird by mixing idioms on declaring variable so far seems to be done.

+> So I was just wondering,

+> yesterday I did not make a commit

+> There is just this thought

+> that we must build rome in one day,

+> not decades

+> There are things in life that will take time

+> So I'm taking mine and enjoying progress